elixir-europe/rdmkit/pages/tool_assembly/nels_assembly.md

 ---
 title: NeLS assembly
 contributors: [Korbinian Bösl, Federico Bianchini, Erik Hjerde]
-summary: This is an example of a Data Management tool assembly, NeLS as an infrastructure is funded and aimed for researchers in Norway and their collaborators.
+description: This is an example of a Data Management tool assembly, NeLS as an infrastructure is funded and aimed for researchers in Norway and their collaborators.
 page_id: NeLS
 related_pages:
   your_tasks: [DMP, storage, metadata, data analysis]